 Notice of Certain Events

-Each Participant will also provide timely notice of any failure by it to provide information, data or financial statements in accordance with its agreement.
-Each Participant will provide the notice described in this paragraph to the MSRB.
+Each Participant will provide timely notice of any failure by it to provide information, data or financial statements in accordance with its agreement.
+Each Participant will also provide such notice to the MSRB.

 Availability of Information